This article was previously published under Q190153

 The Make tab under the Project Properties menu has the following option:

 If this option is selected, any ActiveX controls that have been referencedbut not sited within the project will not have their license informationincluded in the final compiled executable.

 Visual Basic allows ActiveX controls to be dynamically loaded at run-time.This feature raises concerns about being able to load/use controls which aprogram legally should not be able to use.

 Visual Basic has two ways of using an ActiveX control legally:

-- Load the license for an ActiveX control during run-time before loading
+Load the license for an ActiveX control during run-time before loading the actual control.

 Adding an ActiveX Control During Run-time That Requires a License

 The following sample shows how to reference a control in Visual Basic andadd it dynamically during run-time without having to use the Licensescollection object:

 Create a new Standard EXE project in Visual Basic.
 Form1 is created by default.

 Select Components from the Project menu and select "Microsoft Hierarchical FlexGrid Control 6.0 (OLEDB)."